benchristel/taliesin/doc/api-spec.md

 `Stage(name: string, definition: (World) => void): void`

-Ascetic applications are built around the concept of "stages".
+Taliesin applications are built around the concept of "stages".
 A stage is a single "screen" of the application.
 It typically differs from other stages by its appearance when rendered on the screen, and the set of interactions available to the user.

 A splash screen is a trivial example of a stage.
 Other stages might be data entry forms, option-selectors, text editors, loading screens, command line interfaces, levels of a game, the high-scores screen, etc.